osmandapp/docs/content/osmand/start-with/first-steps.md

 [Read more](/osmand/plugins) about OsmAnd plugins.

 ### How to configure map
 [Map interactions](/osmand/map/interact-with-map) are gestures and actions that help you better navigate the map.
-You will need to configure the map in the [Configure map](/osmand/map/configure-map-menu) menu.
+In order to choose which map style you would like to use and customize map mode and which icons should be displayed on the map, you need to go to the [Configure map](/osmand/map/configure-map-menu) menu.

 ![Configure map](/assets/images/map/configure_map_menu_android.png)

 ### How to сonfigure screen

-[Configure screen](/osmand/widgets/configure-screen) is a menu that allows to configure what widgets will be displayed over the map.
-It allows you to enable and configure Quick action, Informational & Navigational widgets and other elements.
+[Configure screen](/osmand/widgets/configure-screen) allows you to enable [Informational](/osmand/widgets/info-widgets) & [Navigation](/osmand/widgets/nav-widgets) widgets, [Quick action](/osmand/widgets/quick-action), and other elements that will be displayed on the Map.

 ![Configure screen Android](/assets/images/widgets/configure_screen_android.png)

 ### How to add personal data to maps

-OsmAnd supports many ways to customize map with your personal data such as [Tracks](/osmand/personal/tracks), [Markers](/osmand/personal/markers), [Favorites](/osmand/personal/favorites).
+OsmAnd allows you to make a different mark on the Map for your personal use.
+It could be [Favorite](/osmand/personal/favorites) points, [Markers](/osmand/personal/markers), [Audio/Video notes](/osmand/plugins/audio-video-notes) (android only), [track recording](/osmand/plugins/trip-recording).

 ![Add personal data](/assets/images/settings/personal_data_android.png)

 ### How to browse & find point of interest

+[Points of interest (POI)](https://wiki.openstreetmap.org/wiki/Map_features#Amenity) are specific points highlighted with an icon on the map.
+They represent interesting or useful places & objects and they are part of [Vector Maps](/osmand/map/vector-maps).

 [Screenshots]().